puppetlabs/bolt/documentation/writing_tasks.md

 > 🔩 **Tip:** In most cases, you can debug tasks by only running them on
 > `localhost` instead of a list of remote targets.
 This avoids the need to
-> establish a connection with a target, which may be difficult if your target
+> establish a connection with a target, which might be difficult if your target
 > restricts incoming connections.

 You can install the `rpdb` library using `pip`: